NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

        com.nvidia.spark.rapids.tool.profiling.ProfileMain [options]
        <eventlogs | eventlog directories ...>

+      --combined                  Collect mode but combine all applications into the same tables.
   -c, --compare                   Compare Applications (Note this may require
                                   more memory if comparing a large number of applications).
 Default is false.